Class of 2026

 Medical School: Western University of Health Sciences, COMP

-Matched: Radiology at Riverside Community Hospital
+Advanced Match: Radiology at Riverside Community Hospital

 Hobbies: Drone Flying, photography, videography, traveling, piano playing, cooking